kilofox/kohana/system/guide/kohana/config.md

 settings that are needed whatever environment your application is in (e.g. encryption settings), so replacing the default `Config_File` source isn't really an option.

-To get around this you can attach a separate config file reader which loads its config from a subdir of `config` called "testing":
+To get around this you can attach a separate config file reader which loads its config from a subdirectory of `config` called "testing":

     Kohana::$config->attach(new Config_File);